-Subdivision C and D marriage celebrants are subject to an annual registration fee, however Subdivisions A (Ministers of Recognised Religions) and B (Marriage Officers in State and Territoty BDMs) are not.
-So this group is not subject to de-registration on the basis of non-payment fo a fee.
+Only Subdivision C and D marriage celebrants (Commonwealth) are subject to an annual registration fee, however Subdivisions A (Ministers of Recognised Religions) and B (Marriage Officers in State and Territoty BDMs) are not.
+So the latter groups are not subject to de-registration on the basis of non-payment fo a fee.

 Section 39FB outlines the consequences of the non-payment

 The Register must deregister the marriage celebrant at some stage.
 Currently only 14 days is given.

 However it appears the Registrar does have discretion as to how much time the Registrar decides before the derigstration comes into force.